yireo-training/magento2-vagrant/README.md

 credentials in place.
 If you skip this step, the Magento install will fail.
 An example is located in `composer-auth.json.sample`.

+You can also include a `resolv.conf` file in the `vagrant_files` folder to override DNS settings within the VM.

 ## Usage
 Bring up this Vagrant image: